Duxbury, Massachusetts: History

 The area now known as Duxbury was inhabited by people as early as 12,000 to 9,000 BCE.
-By the time European settlers arrived here, the region was inhabited by the Wampanoags, who called this place Mattakeesett, meaning "place of many fish."
+By the time European settlers arrived there, the region was inhabited by the Wampanoags, who called it Mattakeesett, meaning "place of many fish."

 17th century

 In 1620, English settlers known as the Pilgrims established their colony in nearby Plymouth.
 Per the terms of their contract with financial backers in London, they were required to live together in a tight community for seven years.
 At the end of that term in 1627, land along the coast was allotted to settlers for farming.
 Thus, the coastline from Plymouth to Marshfield, including Duxbury, likely named after Myles Standish's ancestral home of Duxbury Hall in Chorley, was parceled out, and many settlers began moving away from Plymouth.

 At first, those who settled in Duxbury came to work their new farms just in the warmer months and returned to Plymouth during the winter.
 It was not long, however, before they began to build homes on their land, and soon requested permission from the colony to be set off as a separate community with their own church.
 Duxbury, which originally included land that is now Pembroke, was incorporated in 1637.

 Some of the most influential men in the colony received grants in Duxbury and became its first leaders.
 Captain Myles Standish, the military leader of the colony, lived in "the Nook," an area now known as Standish Shore.
 Elder William Brewster was for many years the religious leader of the colony, in which he led services to the colony until it received its own minister in 1637.
 John Alden was another important settler.
 His house, now a museum on Alden Street, was the site of many important meetings of the colony's leaders.

 The graves of some of Duxbury's first settlers can be found in the Old Burying Ground on Chestnut Street, next to the site of the original meetinghouse.

 Theory has it that the town was named by Myles Standish after the family estate of his childhood in Lancashire.
 The ancient Standish family in northern England owned much land and large estates, including the two main family headquarters of Standish Hall and Duxbury Manor, in Lancashire, since before the Middle Ages.
 Myles Standish's will delineates his inheritance rights to very particular lands near and around Standish and mostly Duxbury Manor, stating his descent from both lines of the Standish family; and so it has been suggested that he named the new town in Massachusetts after the estate where he grew up.

 Duxbury was primarily a farming community throughout the 17th and 18th centuries.